 What is a typical recreational soccer season like?

 Ottawa Soccer Club (OSC) is pleased to offer the best possible soccer learning experience in the Ottawa area.
 Just before the season starts, registered players receive a communication containing details of their new soccer team: team color, team roster, coach contact info, practice schedule, game schedule, etc. Coaches choose practice times (typically after work on weekdays).
-Games are scheduled on Saturdays (typically between 8am and Noon).
+Games are scheduled on Saturdays (typically between 8am and 1pm).
 A parent or legal guardian of each U6 player is expected to attend all practices and games.